-News media operate in two-sided markets where they attempt to attract consumers with their content offerings while also selling their consumers' attention to advertisers.
-In print media, a local newspaper's traditional economic model was to bundle diverse types of content, such as local news, national news, weather, and sports, into a single product to sell to consumers.
-Over the past several decades, technological innovations such as television and the Internet have challenged this approach.
-In particular, there has been a fall in distribution costs and a proliferation of media outlets catering to specific types of content traditionally included in local media bundles: sports channels, classifieds websites, and national cable news channels.
-These new media outlets have affected both how information is produced (Cagé et al., 2020) and consumed (Boczkowski et al., 2017; Athey et al., 2018; Kennedy and Prat, 2019), and have weakened the traditional economic model of local print media.
-As a result, local newspapers are becoming smaller, lighter publications with fewer readers, when they do not simply go out of business, which raises concerns about the provision and consumption of local information.
+A local newspaper's traditional economic model was to bundle its original local news content with different types of third-party content, such as wire national news, weather, and sports, into a single product to sell to consumers, and, in turn, to sell consumers's attention to advertisers.
+Over the past several decades, technological innovations such as television and the Internet have challenged local newspapers' once unique ability to monetize thirdparty content.
+In particular, there has been a fall in distribution costs and a proliferation of advertising-financed media outlets catering to specific types of content traditionally included in local media bundles: sports channels, classifieds websites, national cable news channels, etc. These new media outlets have affected both how information is produced (Cagé et al., 2020) and consumed (Boczkowski et al., 2017; Athey et al., 2018; Kennedy and Prat, 2019), and have weakened the traditional economic model of local print media.
+As a result, local newspapers are becoming smaller, lighter publications with fewer readers and advertisers, when they do not simply go out of business (see e.g. Abernathy, 2020).
+The resulting decline in the production and consumption of local news could have far-reaching political and social consequences, which we are only beginning to fully appreciate.